LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients are also recommended to support `"video/H256"` complying with [RFC7798](https://www.iana.org/go/rfc7798), `"video/mp4"` complying with [RFC4337](https://www.iana.org/go/rfc4337) and `"video/raw"` complying with [RFC4175](https://www.iana.org/go/rfc4175).

 Video objects may also include a `"duration"` field with a string value complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
-Video objects may include a `"preview"` field with an activity sub-object of type link referring to a shorter video file or image file provided as a preview of longer video files.
+Video objects may include a `"preview"` field with an activity sub-object of type link, a URL string or an array of sub-objects and/or strings referring to shorter video files or image files provided as a preview of longer video files.
 It is recommended that implementers at minimum include one image previews wherever possible.
 Preview images should generally include at least one file of the following resolutions: `320x240`, `640x480` or `1024x768`.

-Clients that support Video objects should also include fields of `"height"` and `"width"` each with positive integer value.
+Clients that support video objects should also include fields of `"height"` and `"width"` each with positive integer value.
 If these fields are not provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.
 Clients may also ignore video files of exceptionally large or small sizes, however videos with a preview of one of the prior mentioned resolutions must always be supported.